lrlin5656/dotNet-Console-App-with-Docker/README.md

 ## .NET Core + Production Docker Image

-A Dockerfile setting for console app of .net corei 2.1
+A Dockerfile setting for console app of .Net Core 2.1

 by Li-Ren Lin